 Like what you read?
 Contact one the experts at AdventureSmith to book the small ship Alaska Fjords & Glaciers Cruise and/or a land adventure on Alaska’s Kenai Peninsula.
 View more photos from this trip on Facebook.

 This small ship Alaska cruise review was written by an AdventureSmith Explorations crew member.
-Read all AdventureSmith Expert Reviews for more trip reports, or contact one of our Adventure Specialists to learn more about our Alaska trips: 1-800-728-2875.
+Read all AdventureSmith Reviews for more trip reports, or contact one of our Adventure Specialists to learn more: 1-800-728-2875.